Services

 Deep Brain Reorienting (DBR) is a neuroscientific psychotherapy intervention focusing on brainstem-level neurophysiological processes activated during traumatic events.
 Like other trauma therapies, DBR assists clients in accessing and processing traumatic experiences that continue to affect day-to-day functioning.

-Interestingly, the collaborative work in DBR is mainly non-verbal.
-Clients are directed to find the origin of their body’s response to their traumatic event and to use this response.
+Interestingly, the collaborative work in DBR is mainly nonverbal.
+Clients are directed to find the origin of their body’s response to their traumatic event and use this response.
 The therapist methodically (and supportively) guides the client through processing the original shock.
-Current research studies indicate that DBR is an effective method for trauma processing and additional studies are underway.
-Here are three peer-reviewed studies to consider:
+Current research studies indicate that DBR is an effective method for trauma processing, and additional studies are underway.

 Corrigan, F.M., & Christie-Sands, J. (2020).
 An innate brainstem self-other system involving orienting, affective responding and polyvalent relational seeking: Some clinical implications for a “deep brain reorienting” trauma psychotherapy approach.
 Medical Hypothesis, 136. https://doi.org/10.1016/j.